-Moisture has several definitions from different points that define and give a general description for it.
+Moisture has several definitions from different points that define and give a general description to it.
 Some of those definitions are:

-- Water or other liquid causing a slight wetness or dampness. - The amount of water held in soil against the pull of gravity. - wetness caused by water; "drops of wet gleamed on the window"[12]. - a small amount of liquid that causes wetness. - Water in the liquid or vapor phase[13].
+- Water or other liquid causing a slight wetness or dampness. - ♣ The amount of water held in soil against the pull of gravity. - Wetness caused by water. - Small amount of liquid that causes wetness. - Water in the liquid or vapor phase.